Downtown Los Angeles: Population

 The median household income in 2008 dollars was $15,003, considered low for both the city and the county.
 The percentage of households earning $20,000 or less (57.4%) was the highest in Los Angeles County, followed by University Park (56.6%) and Chinatown (53.6%).
 The average household size of 1.6 people was relatively low.
 Renters occupied 93.4% of the housing units, and home or apartment owners the rest.

 In 2000, there were 2,400 military veterans living downtown, or 9.7% of the population, considered a high rate for the city but average for the county overall.

-In 2010, census data concluded that 40,227 people lived in Downtown Los Angeles.
+In 2010, census data concluded that 40,227 people lived in downtown Los Angeles.

-In 2013, a study by Downtown Center Business Improvement District showed that of the 52,400 people resided in Downtown Los Angeles.
-The demographic breakdown was 52.7% Caucasian, 20.1% Asian, 17.0% Latino, and 6.2% African-American; 52.9% female, 47.1% male; and 74.8% of residents were between the ages of 23–44.
+In 2013, a study by Downtown Center Business Improvement District showed that of the 52,400 people resided in downtown Los Angeles, the demographic breakdown was 52.7% Caucasian, 20.1% Asian, 17.0% Latino, and 6.2% African-American; 52.9% female, 47.1% male; and 74.8% of residents were between the ages of 23–44.
 The median age for residents was 34.
 The median household income was $98,700.
 The median household size was 1.8.
 In terms of educational attainment, 80.1% of residents had completed at least 4 years of college.
 The study was a self-selecting sample of 8,841 respondents across the DTLA area.
 It was not a "census" but rather a comprehensive survey of Downtown LA consumers.

-An additional study by the Downtown Center Business Improvement District showed that by 2017 the population has reached 67,324.
+An additional study by the Downtown Center Business Improvement District showed that by 2017 the population reached 67,324.
 In early 2020 the population was estimated to have exceeded 80,000 at the end of 2019.

 Public transportation

 Local and regional service

-Downtown Los Angeles is the center of the region's growing rail transit system, with six commuter lines operated by Metrolink, as well as five rapid-transit rail lines and local and regional bus service operated by Los Angeles County Metropolitan Transportation Authority (Metro).
+Downtown Los Angeles is the center of the region's growing rail transit system, with six commuter lines operated by Metrolink, as well as six urban rail transit lines and local and regional bus service operated by Los Angeles County Metropolitan Transportation Authority (Metro).

-Major Metro stations in the district include Los Angeles Union Station, Civic Center/Grand Park station, Pershing Square station, 7th Street/Metro Center station, Pico station, and Little Tokyo/Arts District station.
+Major Metro stations in the district include Union Station, Civic Center/Grand Park station, Pershing Square station, 7th Street/Metro Center station, Pico station, Little Tokyo/Arts District station, Historic Broadway station, and Grand Avenue Arts/Bunker Hill station.